 A walk through Morcote is a delightful way to explore this small village.

-Morcote by the lakeside The walk starts from Morcote’s harbor along an area with several restaurants, some of them floating on the lake.
+The walk starts from Morcote’s harbor along an area with several restaurants, some of them floating on the lake.
 Then it continues towards the village center.
 The center of Morcote consists of a row of simple and noble buildings on the shores of Lake Lugano.
 There are several covered passages in the shape of arches with pillars, one of the village’s characteristics, where you can find restaurants

 What language is spoken in Morcote, Switzerland?